-As in many other Latin American countries, the Brazilian labour legislation is outdated, complex and largely inclined to protect employees.
+As in many other Latin American countries, the Brazilian labour legislation is complex and inclined to protect employees.
 It is no overstatement that there is a culture of judicial claims by employees against employers in the country, even in cases of weak or lack of proper grounds.
 As a result, Brazil is one of the countries with the highest number of judicial labour claims in the world.

 Every step of the investigation, from the definition of the scope to the enforcement of disciplinary measures, should be planned and performed taking the ‘labour aspect’ into consideration and in a way to mitigate such exposure.

-- The first step to mitigate labour exposure is to consult a labour lawyer to provide guidance in the internal investigation.
-A specialised professional with knowledge on the company's internal rules and local labour legislation is crucial to support investigators on the possibilities and the extent of investigative measures.
+• Consult a labour lawyer to provide guidance in the internal investigation.
+A specialised professional with knowledge on the company’s internal rules and local labour legislation is crucial to support investigators on the possibilities and the extent of investigative measures.

-- The second step is to preserve and secure the confidentiality of the investigation as well as the privacy and the intimacy of employees involved.
+• Preserve and secure the confidentiality of the investigation as well as the privacy and the intimacy of employees involved.
 Many labour claims in Brazil involve demands for damages due to allegations of illicit exposure of the employees within the workplace, especially in cases of termination for cause.

-- The third step is to keep accurate records of all investigative measures conducted, such as relevant corporate emails identified and minutes of interviews.
+• Keep accurate records of all investigative measures conducted, such as relevant corporate emails identified and minutes of interviews.
 The proper documentation of the investigation enables a better defence of the company in potential labour claims filed due to or as a consequence of the investigation.
 Furthermore, the documents may be used as evidence in terminations with or without cause.

-- The fourth step is to ensure the enforcement of disciplinary measures in compliance with confidentiality and proportionality.
+• Ensure the enforcement of disciplinary measures in compliance with confidentiality and proportionality.
 Inconsistency in disciplinary measures may give grounds for employees to file labour claims seeking indemnification or the return to work.

 Termination for cause is the harshest disciplinary measure and must be applied only in extreme situations, as quickly as possible and based on sufficient evidence.
 Examples of extreme situations are corruption, fraud, unfair competition and breach of corporate secrecy.
 Brazilian labour courts have been ruling that companies have the burden of proof in terminations for cause.